A CENTURY OF EVIDENCE

 1988 – Accidental releases in the River: 5 tonnes of zinc.

 1990 – Accidental releases in the River: 31 gallons of mercury “unknown” amount of zinc (Sept.
 4th), 300-400 gallons of sulfuric acid.
-(Teck reports a spill of 300-400 gallons of concentrated sulfuric acid.
-The accident is not reported until 14 hours after time of spill because, according to the B.C.
+(Teck’s spill of 300-400 gallons of concentrated sulfuric acid is not reported until 14 hours after time of spill because, according to the B.C.
 Environment Incident Report, the plant’s alarm did not sound.)

 - A memo from Canadian regulators to Teck says a better river monitoring system needs to be installed.